Blog-Reference and Blog-Reference

 Bill Mitchell’s post about the relationship between employees and the firm’s government is pure sociology and firmly rooted in a tradition that goes back to the founding fathers.
 John Stuart Mill, to recall, had been engaged in a pen-friendship with Auguste Comte, the founder of sociology.#1

-The elementary version of the correct (objective, systemic, behavior-free, macrofounded) employment equation is shown on Wikimedia.#2
+The elementary version of the correct (objective, systemic, behavior-free, macrofounded) Employment Law is shown on Wikimedia AXEC62b: #2

 From this equation follows: